 - 2004: Mr. Vernon Jarrett, ACT-SO founder, lost his battle with cancer at the age of 82.

 - Present: ACT-SO sustains approximately 200 programs nationally.
-Over the past thirty years, over 300,000 have participated in the program
+Over the past forty-four years, over 300,000 have participated in the program

 - 2016 and Beyond: NAACP ACT-SO continues to promote growth, excellence and innovation to position ACT-SO competitors as “Leaders Today, Tomorrow, and Beyond.”